-Let’s imagine a user who’s found nothing interesting on your homepage and decided to leave.
+Imagine a user who’s finds nothing interesting on your homepage and decides to leave.
 If you expect them to suddenly sign up for your newsletter because you make it unnecessarily difficult for them to leave, prepare to be disappointed.

 These are the kind of strategies you need to come up with.

 3. Use Hello Bar on Your Website